-- Make a chlorine solution by mixing two ounces of household chlorine bleach in a gallon of water.
+- Activate the system, open all faucets and pump out as much water as you can. - Make a chlorine solution by mixing two ounces of household chlorine bleach in a gallon of water.
 This mixture will treat approximately fifteen gallons.
 If the water tank on your boat is larger or smaller than 15 gallons, then adjust the mixture accordingly.
-Always mix the chlorine with water in a separate container first and never add straight chlorine to the fresh water tank. - Fill the water tank half full with freshwater and pour the mixture into the water tank.
-Top off the tank. - Activate the system and allow the water to run from the washdown hose for about 1 minute.
-Let the treated water stand for 4-6 hours.
+Always mix the chlorine with water in a separate container first and never add straight chlorine to the fresh water tank.

-- Drain the system by pumping it dry and flush with several tank fills of freshwater. - The system should now be sanitized and can be filled with freshwater.
-If the chlorine smell is still strong, it should be flushed several more times with freshwater.
+- Fill the water tank half full with fresh water and pour the mixture into the water tank.
+Top off the tank. - Activate the system and allow the water to run for about one minute at each faucet.
+Let the treated water stand for 4-6 hours. - Drain the system by pumping it dry and flush with several tank full of fresh water. - The system should now be sanitized and can be filled with fresh water.
+If the chlorine smell is still strong, it should be flushed several more times with fresh water.

-THE FRESH WATER SYSTEM MUST BE PROPERLY WINTERIZED PRIOR TO WINTER LAY-UP.
-SEE SECTION ON WINTERIZING.
+THEFRESHWATER SYSTEM MUST BE PROPERLY WINTERIZED PRIOR TO WINTER LAY-UP.
+REFER TO THE SECTION ON WINTERIZING FOR MORE INFORMATION.